jamesx-improving/valkey-glide/README.md

-# Welcome to Valkey GLIDE!
+# Welcome to JAXIN Valkey GLIDE!

 Valkey General Language Independent Driver for the Enterprise (GLIDE) is the official open-source Valkey client library, proudly part of the Valkey organization.
 Our mission is to make your experience with Valkey and Redis OSS seamless and enjoyable.
 Whether you're a seasoned developer or just starting out, Valkey GLIDE is here to support you every step of the way.